ccoutant/gabi-stage/docsrc/elf/03-sheader.rst

        If the ``e_shnum``
        member of the ELF header says a file has 6 entries in the section header table, they have the indexes 0 through 5.
-       The contents of the initial entry are specified later in this section.
+       The contents of the initial entry are specified in :ref:`first-section-header-table-entry`.

 ``SHN_LORESERVE``
     This value specifies the lower bound of the